THE RISK OF FIGHTS INCREASES

 IT’S USUALLY BOYS

-Boys are more commonly involved in violence than girls, with 11 per cent of boys and 4 per cent of girls in year 2 of upper secondary school who drink alcohol saying that they have ended up in a fight when they’ve been drinking.
+Boys are more commonly involved in violence than girls, with 12 per cent of boys in year 2 of upper secondary school who drink alcohol saying that they have ended up in a fight when they’ve been drinking.

 All your emotions come to the surface when you're drunk and you tell people what you really think.
 And then some people get mad and you end up with a fight.